slaclab/PMPS-prototype-testing/LogicEffectOnRealTimeUsage/README.md

 ## Preliminary Test on 9-28-17
 ### setup
 Observed using TC's Real-Time's RealtimeUsage, the Task's Online plots and the excess counter.
+The Beckhoff's real time cycles operated at 20kHz.

 #### Components in order, left to right
 0. CX2020